AshwinTripathi2004/Vyomart/README.md

 # 🧠 Vyomart – AI-Driven Smart Shopping Experience 🛒

 Vyomart is a full-featured AI-powered E-Commerce platform built using the **MERN stack**.
 It supports secure Google login, real-time stock updates, Razorpay payments, an admin dashboard, and smart product recommendations.
-Perfect for final-year projects and real-world deployment!

 ---